This page provides information on setting up V-Ray RT.

 Driver versions for V-Ray RT GPU CUDA

-In V-Ray 3.50 and newer RT GPU works well with the latest nVidia drivers.
-For comprehensive list of supported driver for older V-Ray versions, please contact firstname.lastname@example.org
+Although V-Ray GPU 3.6 should work fine with the latest NVIDIA drivers, we recommend if possible using driver ver376.
+For a comprehensive list of supported drivers for older V-Ray versions, please contact Chaos Group Support.

 OpenCL Run-Time Compilation

 In general, for portability reasons, OpenCL code is compiled at run-time when a program runs (much like OpenGL shaders written in GLSL and DirectX shaders written in HLSL), as opposed to CUDA code, which is precompiled in advance and stored in a binary format inside the program executable.
 This allows the OpenCL code to be portable and best optimized for the particular hardware on which it runs.
 The downside is that the compilation may take a while, depending on the OpenCL code complexity, the number of OpenCL devices in the system, and the OpenCL compiler and driver versions.
 Luckily, the binary version of the compiled OpenCL code can be cached and then reloaded much faster later on.

 The first time you install V-Ray RT GPU and perform a GPU rendering, V-Ray will compile the OpenCL code for your hardware.
 This may take anywhere from 30 seconds to several minutes, depending on the number of graphics cards and driver version, and might need a significant amount of CPU memory.
 In the V-Ray RT render log window you will see something like this:

 The resulting compiled binary code is cached to disk in the temporary folder for the current user.
 On subsequent runs, the compilation phase is skipped and the code is loaded directly from the disk: